mmccoo/nerd_mmccoo/README.md

 Computation and visualization of 3D minumum spanning trees from random points.

+I have created several youtube tutorials with the examples in this repository which [can be found in this playlist](https://www.youtube.com/watch?v=vJ1dtSJKPGo&list=PL-u_1PaUdVKqpdIMFu7GLQNEJ1fOFg64r) including an introduction found [here](https://youtu.be/RN9i4QGoQ0M)

 # paraview_tutorial

-This directory contains the example data used in my paraview tutorial
+This directory contains the example data used in [my paraview youtube tutorial](https://youtu.be/mNR2Vn6r0io)

 # delaunay

 This directory contains the implementation of a basic computation of the delaunay triangulation.
 It reads vtk files (an import format of paraview) of points and writes a vtk of the resulting triangulation.

+I have a youtube tutorial [here](https://youtu.be/vJ1dtSJKPGo)

 # mst3d